Peru president backs investigation into protest deaths | Law-Order

 Castillo was arrested and remains in pretrial detention while under investigation on rebellion and conspiracy charges.
 His ouster led to days of sometimes violent protests in Peru.
 In response, Boluarte's government implemented a state of emergency that granted security forces special powers and limited freedoms such as the right to assembly.

 Human rights groups have accused authorities of using firearms on protesters and dropping smoke bombs from helicopters.
 The army says protesters have used weapons and homemade explosives.
-"The police and army went out on the streets to calm the fears of millions of Peruvians," Boluarte said Thursday, but added that the deaths would not go unpunished.
+"The police and army went out on the streets to protect the lives and calm the fears of the 33 million people living in Peru," Boluarte said Thursday, but added that the deaths would not go unpunished.

+"We are not going to allow impunity, they need to be investigated," Boluarte said.
+A Reuters investigation found several cases of people who were shot dead in the city of Ayacucho after the military moved into the region to wrest back control.

 In the days after Castillo's ouster, the leftist governments of Argentina, Bolivia, Mexico and Colombia issued a joint statement calling for the protection of Castillo's human rights and said those who removed Castillo should prioritize "the will of the citizens."
 Another leftist bloc of Latin American countries including Cuba and Venezuela said days later it rejected "the political framework created by right-wing forces against Constitutional President Pedro Castillo."